rachaelstanislaw/learn-pre-work/JavaScript/js_lectures.md

 JavaScript variables are containers for storing data values.
 They are re-usable and re-assignable in most cases.
 Think of a variable as a piece of Tupperware...

 My Tupperware is labeled "Lunch."
-One day, I decided to pack myself a sandwich
+Yesterday, I decided to pack myself a sandwich

 <img src="https://i.ibb.co/10dZSGG/Screen-Shot-2020-04-09-at-5-36-51-PM.png" alt="Screen-Shot-2020-04-09-at-5-36-51-PM" border="0">